Elson Watchmaker's Lathe

 Other Lathes for Watchmakers

 Little known and seldom found, the 8 mm Elson watchmaker's lathe might have been manufactured by Thomas Haulton in Johnstown, PA.
-Clearly either a direct copy or a badge-engineered German-made Leinen - or a copy.
-Examples of the lathe have only been found in the United States with one having a faceplate stamped Boley & Leinen - Leinen, and Boley & Leinen, being the same company - an explanation of that curious fact can be found here.
+Clearly either a direct copy or a badge-engineered German-made Leinen, examples of the lathe are found only in the United States with one having a faceplate stamped Boley & Leinen - Leinen, and Boley & Leinen, being the same company - an explanation of that curious fact can be found here.
 Another lathe re-branded and sold in the USA was the Leinen WW80, this being marketed as the Paulson 8 mm "Supreme".

-Although some examples of the Elson have been found in a black crackle paint finish, the one shown below is chrome-plated, where all genuine Leinen lathes were finished in a much duller, softer nickel plate.
+Although some examples of the Elson have been found in a black crackle paint finish, the one shown below is chrome-plated - whereas all genuine Leinen lathes were finished in a much duller, softer nickel plate.
 However, the possibility exists, of course, that it was refinished at some point post 1930 when chrome plating first became widely available.

 In recent years a number of Elson lathes have come to light, all identical and all stamped on the end of their beds with the maker's name and a serial number.

 Should any reader have an Elson lathe, the writer would be very interested to hear from you.